YouTube Shorts: Usage

 Since its inception in 2019, the usage of YouTube Shorts has continuously increased.
 In September 2022, Alphabet announced that YouTube Shorts generated over 30 billion views daily.
-The number of monthly users also increased from 1.5 billion in 2022 to 2 billion as of 2023.
+As of November 2025, that number has increased further, now being over 100 billion views daily.
+The number of monthly users has also increased from 1.5 billion in 2022 to around the 4 billion mark as of 2025.

 The popularity of YouTube Shorts has caused some concerns within the company, with some believing that it will "cannibalize" YouTube's long-form video content.
 YouTube's official response is that Shorts is designed to be an additional format option for creators.

 A recent study from UNIL, Indiana University and Google revealed that YouTube Shorts is taking over regular videos as they are more frequent.
 However, they mostly target entertaining content and regular videos still outperform Shorts in education and politics related content.

 Monetization

 In August 2021, YouTube released the YouTube Shorts fund, a system in which the top Shorts creators could get paid for their work.
 YouTube described this as a way to "monetize and reward creators for their content" and said it would be a $100 million fund distributed throughout 2021 and 2022, similar to TikTok's $1 billion creator fund.
 YouTube told The Hollywood Reporter that the fund is "just a stopgap until YouTube develops a long-term monetization and support tool for short-form creators".

 In September 2022, YouTube announced that Shorts would become part of the YouTube Partner Program starting in February 2023.
 The program allows eligible creators to receive a share of the ad revenue.
-Partnered YouTube channels can also utilize the 'members' and 'supers' features that allow users to pay a monthly subscription for the content or a one time donation respectively.
+Partnered YouTube channels can also use the 'members' and 'supers' features that allow users to pay a monthly subscription for the content or a one time donation respectively.

 YouTube Shorts creators receive a percentage of ad money earned on ads that play before and after their videos similar to YouTube.
 Creators on YouTube Shorts earn 45 percent of the ad money, while creators on YouTube earn 55 percent.

 According to the YouTube policies, creators who upload content with some degree of copyright infringement, non-original content, or other violations of the community guidelines will not be eligible for monetization.